 Unless you're lucky enough to be able to take to the trails from your front door, you will need to find a place to park that towing rig.
-Finding a parking spot hundreds of kilometres from home can be a challenge; no need to fret, here are a couple of links to information that will get you set up.
+Finding a parking spot hundreds of kilometres from home can be a challenge - but there's no need to fret, here are a couple of links to information that will get you set up.

 Making your first touring day long, cold and exhausting can be a spirit crusher.
 A shake down tour is a good idea before you commit to the big loop.
 Look to the areas like Muskoka, Grey Bruce, and Ontario's Highlands, for manageable distances, good food and plush accommodations.
 A happily memorable first-time experience will make you want to go harder and push farther next time.

 Study a Map

 Ontario is blessed with 30,000+ km of groomed, marked and mapped trails.
 In fact, you could probably do a whole tour by just following the signs.
 So why open a map?
 For one thing, the Ontario snowmobiling maps are a thing of beauty.
 I personally get stoked just seeing all the touring potential outlined on a map.
 Knowing things like distances, town names, orientation, and points of interest make your day more enjoyable.
 Stopping to check the map gets annoying, trying to figure things out on the go is dangerous.
-Study up and enjoy the ride.
+So study up and enjoy the ride.

 You haven't truly experienced snowmobiling in Northern Ontario until you spend a few days living off your sled.
 You won't be the only one.
 It's entirely possible that you'll pull into a lodge or hotel and see a "no vacancy" sign and only sleds in the parking lot.
 Trust me, book ahead.